coopdigital/coop-frontend-toolkit/CONTRIBUTING.md

 npm link
 ```

-This will make the `coop-frontend-toolkit` Bower or NPM package available locally.
+This will make the `coop-frontend-toolkit` NPM package available locally.
 Once this is done, navigate to the local project directory, then link the dependency to the local one you have just created:

 ```
 cd other-project-using-toolkit